bcdev/h2ops/README.md

 # MLOps Project Template

-A comprehensive cookiecutter template for machine learning projects incorporating MLOps practices using `Airflow`, `MLFlow`, and `JupyterLab`.
+A comprehensive template for machine learning projects incorporating MLOps practices using `Airflow`, `MLFlow`, `JupyterLab` and `Minio`.

+Please note: this template has only been tested on Linux Ubuntu and it works as expected.
+As we have not tested it yet on Windows, we are not sure if it works in there.

 ## Overview